 Listen to understand, not to fix or rescue.
 Try not to judge or overreact.
 The way you react at this point will have a strong impact on the way your child perceives and responds to the situation.
 Listen carefully and then feedback to them what you’ve heard to make sure you have understood correctly.

 Recognising and naming emotions is very calming if it is to someone we trust.
 It’s amazing how our shoulders settle and our breathing calms a little when we are able to acknowledge that we feel ‘frustrated’, ‘disappointed’ or ‘hurt’.
 Teaching kids to name emotions is the first step in their emotional literacy.
-It is something that needs to be done on a regular basis.
+It is something that needs to be done on a regular basis as part of their emotional growth.
 Not just at times of upset.

 This stage is for when everyone is calm, don’t expect too much too soon.
 It’s hard to think clearly when we’re emotional.
 Try not to give your child solutions, help them to problem solve themselves.
 I tend to say, “What are three things we could try here?”
 Then help them pick the best option.
 Please don’t swoop in and solve problems for your child.
 It disempowers them and they will never learn to trust themselves.